docsforadobe/after-effects-expression-reference/docs/layer/threed.md

 ---

-## Layer.metal
+### Layer.specular

+`thisLayer.specular`

 #### Description

-Returns the metal component value as a percentage.
+Returns the specular component value as a percentage.

 #### Type